curriculr/curriculr.github.io/_docs/configuration.md

 allow_user_student_dependents: false
 {% endhighlight %}

 This setting overrides the identically named `allow_user_student_dependents` account setting for this course and is used to allow (or prevent) a user (a person with a name, an email and a password) to enroll other non-user students in classes of this course.
-Think of a parent enrolling his underaged children in a klass.
+Think of a parent enrolling his under-aged children in a class.

 {% highlight yaml %}
 allow_access_to: